 Therefore, evening or night Yoga immediately after dinner will not bring you the benefits of the Yoga Poses.
 Your efforts will go futile!

-As a thumb rule – do wait for 2 hours after a light snack is digested and then practice Yoga in the evening.
+As a thumb rule – do wait for 2 hours after a light snack is digested and then practice Night Yoga .
 In case you eat a full meal (dinner) allow at least 3-4 hours after dinner to pass before you do Evening or Night Yoga.
 The idea is to practice on an empty stomach.

 Hope the above answers your question; “Why we should not do yoga after eating?” and “How long after dinner can I do yoga?